jju/stubbl/teams/glorioushounds.md

 [[oiva]] was an excellent ball-hawk, but not quite the Green Cup best.

-[[Ziba]] isn't high up in the pantheon of Glorious Greats yet, but she's the fastest catcher the team has ever had, and with proper support, could make a run at some of the individual prizes currently held on lockdown by [[aeson]].
+[[ziba]] isn't high up in the pantheon of Glorious Greats yet, but she's the fastest catcher the team has ever had, and with proper support, could make a run at some of the individual prizes currently held on lockdown by [[aeson]].

 ### Management